openthread/pyspinel/README.md

 | codec  | Module that provides a vendor property handlers.   |

 Each module comes with an example that shows how to add specific vendor codecs and constants.

+By default, pyspinel will use the vendor package shipped with pyspinel installation.
+You can provide a custom vendor package location with --vendor-path option or SPINEL_VENDOR_PATH environment variable.

 ### Vendor commands